Frequently Asked Questions

 You will receive your housing assignment and suitemate information in the beginning of August.
 We encourage all residents to contact their suitemates prior to move-in day to begin getting acquainted and to discuss apartment needs.
 This is a great way to decide who will bring what so that you do not end up with 4 coffee makers, but no broom.

-No, GOCC Student Housing is not pet friendly.
+Fish ONLY are allowed in student housing.
+There may be one 3 gallon fish tank per apartment unit.
+Otherwise, GOCC Student Housing is not pet friendly.
 Exceptions are made for service/emotional support animals.
 Please contact the Support Services for Students with Disabilities Office at 269-294-4242 for more information if you will be bringing a service/emotional support animal with you.

 Safety is a top priority at GOCC.
 Everyone who moves into housing receives a background check.
 Results of the background check are thoroughly reviewed before a student is allowed to live in student housing.